Canadian Exchange Traded Funds ETFs

 These Canadian ETFs trade just like stocks on the Toronto Stock Exchange and the trading symbol is provided.
 Buying the Exchange Traded Fund gives convenient exposure to the segment or commodity.

 With the information above, investors can make a judgment as to the desirability of various segments of the Canadian market and we provide the trading symbol under which each can be purchased.
-(Or sold short for that matter).

 This can help you decide which sectors are most (or least) attractive.
 (Financial, Energy, Real Estate etc.)